-The General Counsel's Office has reviewed and approved the proposed Amendment No. 2 to the Agreement with the Regents as to form and legality.
+The Office of the General Counsel has reviewed and approved this agenda, the proposed Amendment No. 3 to the Agreement with the Regents and resolution, as presented, as to form and legality.

 Environmental Review:

 The proposed Board action does not constitute a "project" or an "approval" of a "project" under the definitions set forth in California Environmental Quality Act (CEQA) Guidelines Sections 15352 and 15378 because no direct or indirect changes to the physical environment would occur.
 CEQA requires that the District adequately assess the environmental impacts of its projects.
 If a project is formulated and CEQA review is conducted, the Board reserves its discretion to adopt any and all feasible mitigation measures, alternatives to the project, including a no-project alternative, a statement of overriding considerations, if applicable, and may approve or disapprove the project and any permits or entitlements necessary for the same.
 Those decisions may be exercised in the sole and absolute discretion of the Board.
 Based on the totality of the circumstances and the entire record, this presentation does not commit the District to a definite course of action prior to CEQA review being conducted.
 No further action under CEQA is required at this time.